Last Updated on: 28th July 2023, 08:44 am

 - Dihedral climbing wrap up

-What is dihedral climbing?
+What is a dihedral?

 A dihedral is a cliff feature where two planes of rock come together at more or less right angles to form a corner.
-Dihedral climbing involves using specific techniques like stemming and hand jams to ascend the route.
+Dihedral climbing involves using specific techniques like stemming climbing and hand jams to ascend the route.

 Here’s a video of Dean Potter on a beautiful 5.13 dihedral near Moab, Utah, and taking a biiiiig fall.
 (You might want to turn down the volume on your computer before playing it, since the music sucks.)